petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferay-product-offering/determining-which-deployment-option-is-best-for-your-customer.md

 Liferay has developed a sales decision flow to use with new customers and for new projects with existing customers.
 Partners can use this flow to help determine the optimal approach for each customer or project.
 This provides guidance on which deployment approach is right for an opportunity, covering key decision steps that will guide you towards SaaS, PaaS, PaaS with Managed Services, or Self-Hosted - and to guide you to the Solution Concierge Desk for outliers.

 ![Sales decision flow for new customers and new projects with existing customers.](../liferay-product-offering/images/06.png)

-## Supporting Assets

-* View the [recording](/web/guest/d/l0-2a-liferay-offering ) from the live workshop of this module.
-* Download the [PDF](/documents/d/guest/l0-2a-liferay-offering-pdf) of the presentation used in the live workshop.
-* Download the [Sales Decision Flow]/documents/d/guest/new-customer-new-project-sales-decision-flow) referred to in this module.

 ## What's Next